WHO Syria boss accused of corruption, fraud, abuse, AP finds

 At least five WHO personnel complained to investigators that Magtymova violated WHO’s own COVID-19 guidance.
 They said she did not encourage remote working, came to the office after catching COVID and held meetings unmasked.
 Four WHO staffers said she infected others.

 In December 2020, deep in the first year of the pandemic, Magtymova instructed the Syria office to learn a flash mob dance popularized by a social media challenge for a year-end U.N. event.
-At the time, senior WHO officials in Geneva were advising countries to implement coronavirus measures including the suspension of any nonessential gatherings.
+At the time, senior WHO officials in Geneva were advising countries to implement coronavirus measures including the suspension of any non-essential gatherings.

 “Kindly note that we want you to listen to the song, train yourself for the steps and shoot you dancing over the music to be part of our global flash mob dance video,” wrote WHO communications staffer Rafik Alhabbal in an email to all Syria staff.
 Magtymova separately sent a link to a YouTube website, which she described as “the best tutorial.”